BinPro/CONCOCT/doc/complete_example.md

     Rscript $CONCOCT/scripts/ClusterPlot.R -c concoct-output/clustering_gt1000.csv -p concoct-output/PCA_transformed_data_gt1000.csv -m concoct-output/pca_means_gt1000.csv -r concoct-output/pca_variances_gt1000_dim -l -o evaluation-output/ClusterPlot.pdf

 <https://github.com/BinPro/CONCOCT-test-data/tree/master/evaluation-output/ClusterPlot.pdf>

+To visualise your plots you will have to copy them off the server to a local directory.
+Move to that local directory on your computer and type:

+    scp cquince@class.mbl.edu:~/CONCOCT-complete-example/evaluation-output/ClusterPlot.pdf .

 We can also compare the clustering to species labels.
 For this test data set we know these labels, they are given in the file ```clustering_gt1000_s.csv```.
 For real data labels may be obtained through taxonomic classification, e.g. using: